 But, us Seattle locals know Pike Place Market is so much more than just flying fish.

-But, you can also take your coffee and treats to go if you like to sip and shop.
+Enjoy at the cafe or you can also take your coffee and treats to go, if you like to sip and shop.

 Then, head into the market and shop for ingredients to make a romantic dinner at home.
 Pike Place Market has a huge array of fresh produce, high quality meats, and hard-to-find ingredients and spices.